natenka/pyneng-book-en/docs/source/book/17_serialization/2_json.rst

     In [8]: print(templates)
     ['switchport trunk encapsulation dot1q', 'switchport mode trunk', 'switchport trunk native vlan 999', 'switchport trunk allowed vlan']

-Так происходит из-за того, что в JSON используются другие типы данных и не для всех типов данных Python есть соответствия.
+This is because JSON uses different data types and does not have matches for all Python data types.

-Таблица конвертации данных Python в JSON:
+Python data conversion table to JSON:

 +---------------+----------+
 | Python        | JSON     |